aurimas13/Machine-Learning-Goodness/README.md

 - [Survey on LLM](https://arxiv.org/abs/2303.18223) introduces the background, key findings, and mainstream techniques while focusing on  pre-training, adaptation tuning, utilization, and capacity evaluation of LLMs.
 - Amazon already sells a book on [ChatGPT](https://www.amazon.com/ChatGPT-Phenomenon-OpenAIs-Language-Model/dp/B0BSJ3FDRL).

+# AUTO-GPT, Vicuna-13B & AI Model for Cancer | Day 94

+- Joined open-source development of Auto-GPT that is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
+It autonomously develops and manages businesses to increase net worth.
+To try it and join yourself look at it as item **13** [here](#worthy-repositories) or access directly [here](https://github.com/Torantulino/Auto-GPT).

+- New chatbot just arrived as Vicuna-13B that is an open-source chatbot trained by fine-tuning LLaMA on ~70K user-shared ChatGPT conversations.
+It claims to achieve "more than 90% quality of OpenAI ChatGPT and Google Bard while outperforming other models like LLaMA and Stanford Alpaca in more than 90% of cases".
+Seems possible to run it on your own machine with a single GPU.
+Details as item **14** [here](#worthy-repositories) or accessed directly the repo [here](https://github.com/lm-sys/FastChat) and blog [here](https://vicuna.lmsys.org)

+- Researchers from University of British Columbia developed an AI model that predicts cancer patient survival with accuraccy of above 85%.
+Details in the publication is [here](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2801709).

 # Public